afinemax/Astron_2024/README.md

 	- Added a `#header`
   - [x] Added a log file for pipeline crashes
   - [x] Added observing time, and number of good candidates to `frb_dashboard.py`
+  - [x] Work on making the pipeline run in real time
+        - [x] Modify storage location of `.fil` files from `/date` to `/date/>bandname<` for runnning the pipeline in real time
+                - [x] Modify `frb_dashboard.py` for the new file organization
+        - [x] Make a `good` dir to hold all the good `.h5` and `.png` files located at `/date/good`
+- [x] Figure out what causes the pipeline to crash, and adjust the number of CPU cores as needed
+        - [x] `dashboard.py` was using all the CPUS... fixed
+        - [x] Limit GPU to one call of `fetch`
+        - Good CPU limit seems around 12 per band?, No noticable increase after this
+        - Still crashes, L1 and L2 recording seems unstable

   ### In Progress: